OgmentO

 3. Pricing Strategies and Value Proposition

 Competing with traditional retail giants required D2C brands to adopt competitive pricing strategies without compromising on quality.
 By eliminating intermediary costs, D2C brands could offer products at more affordable prices, creating a compelling value proposition for consumers.
-Clear communication of this value proposition became crucial in convincing consumers to shift their purchasing behaviour.
+Clear communication of this value proposition became crucial in convincing consumers to shift their purchasing behavior.

 D2C in the Post-Pandemic Era

-As lockdowns and social distancing measures reshaped consumer behaviour, the direct-to-consumer (D2C) model emerged as a pivotal force in the Indian market.
+As lockdowns and social distancing measures reshaped consumer behavior, the direct-to-consumer (D2C) model emerged as a pivotal force in the Indian market.
 This section delves into the dynamics of D2C in the post-pandemic era, shedding light on key trends and strategic shifts that have defined the trajectory of this rapidly evolving sector.

 1. Acceleration of E-Commerce Adoption